 You are welcome to contact us – and you can report any additional financial loss

 If you have any questions about our handling of your case, please write to us at inkassosag@danskebank.dk or call us on +45 55 85 03 68.
-You can also submit a compensation claim if you believe that you have suffered an additional financial loss as a result of errors in your debt collection case.
+You may also submit a compensation claim if you believe that you have suffered an indirect loss as a result of errors in your case.
 Read more here.